How rich is Bruce Wayne/Batman? - NewsBreak

 How much is Bruce Wayne worth?

 Depending on the adaptation/iteration, Wayne is generally the owner and chairperson of Wayne Enterprises, the global conglomerate left to him after the death of his parents.
-The corporation can account for a huge chunk of Bruce’s pocketbook but it’s important to remember father Thomas was a doctor and his mother, Martha Wayne (née Kane), was an heiress of one of Gotham City’s wealthiest families.IHOP serves free pancakes for National Pancake Day
+The corporation can account for a huge chunk of Bruce’s pocketbook but it’s important to remember his father Thomas was a doctor and his mother, Martha Wayne (née Kane), was an heiress of one of Gotham City’s wealthiest families.Teen who tracked Musk launches Oligarch Jets account

 Wayne is estimated to have a net worth of around $9.2 billion, as reported by Money .
 The only superheroes worth more are Tony Stark, aka Iron Man, at $12.4 billion and T’Challa, or Black Panther – Money estimates the king of Wakanda (portrayed by the late Chadwick Boseman in 2018’s film) is also the wealthiest superhero of all-time.